ZachWatkins/Remarklet/website/docs/contributing.md

 ## Issues

-The [Issues](https://github.com/zachwatkins/remarklet/issues) area is where we receive and process requests to fix a bug, modify a feature, or add a feature.
-Issues with a triage label are pending review and not ready for work.
+The [GitHub Issues](https://github.com/zachwatkins/remarklet/issues) area is where we receive and process requests to fix a bug, modify a feature, or add a feature.
+Issues with a **triage** label are pending review and not ready for work.
 Before submitting a new issue, please see if there is one already open for it where you can add your comment.
-Issues that are out of scope are documented in a GitHub Discussion here: [Known issues not in scope](https://github.com/ZachWatkins/Remarklet/discussions/100).

 Create a new issue using one of our [templates](https://github.com/zachwatkins/remarklet/issues/new/choose) to help us understand and respond to it more quickly.

+If you want to work on an issue, please comment on it to let me know and I can assign the issue to you.
+This helps us avoid duplicate work.
+If I do not receive your pull request within 2 weeks, I will assume that you are no longer working on it and will unassign the issue.
+For more information on submitting pull requests, see the [Pull Requests](#pull-requests) section below.

+### Bugs

+We use [GitHub Issues](https://github.com/zachwatkins/remarklet/issues) to receive and process requests to fix bugs.
+Before submitting a new bug report, please see if there is an issue already open for it where you can add your comment.
+If you have encountered a new, unreported bug then you can submit a [bug report](https://github.com/ZachWatkins/Remarklet/issues/new?template=bug-report.yml).
+This helps us keep track of the issues and makes it easier for you to follow up on them.

+Bug issues that are out of scope to fix are documented in a GitHub Discussion here: [Known issues not in scope](https://github.com/ZachWatkins/Remarklet/discussions/100).

+### Security Bugs

+To report a vulnerability with the project please send an email to zwatkins.it@gmail.com with [SECURITY] at the beginning of the subject line.

+When a vulnerability is found, I will notify users in [GitHub Discussions](https://github.com/zachwatkins/remarklet/discussions).

+For more information on our security policy, see here: [Security](https://github.com/ZachWatkins/Remarklet/security/policy).

+### Feature Requests

+Feature requests are welcome!
+You may want to open a discussion first (see [Discussions](https://github.com/zachwatkins/remarklet/discussions)) before submitting a feature request to see if others are interested in it.
+If you have a feature request that you would like to submit, please use the [feature request template](https://github.com/ZachWatkins/Remarklet/issues/new?template=feature-request.yml).

 ## Pull requests

 A [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) allows you to submit changes you've written to the project's files.

+When you submit a pull request, you are proposing that the changes be merged into the main branch of the project.
+This is a great way to contribute to open source projects and share your work with others.

+The software license is the [MIT License](https://opensource.org/licenses/MIT).
+In order to contribute code to this project you must agree to the terms of the license.
+You must also agree to the following:

+- You are the original author of the code you are submitting.
+- You have the right to submit the code under the terms of the MIT License.
+- You are granting permission for your code to be used, modified, and distributed by others under the same license.
+- You are not submitting code that is subject to any other license or agreement.

 Pull requests will be accepted for changes related to:

-- Security of the project
 - Fixing a bug
+- Adding a new feature
-- Documentation
+- Improving the documentation
-- Tests
+- Improving test coverage
 - GitHub Actions
+- Security of the project

 ### Code Contribution Guides

+To develop this project, you will need to install [Node.js](https://nodejs.org/en/) version 22 and [Git](https://git-scm.com/).

 For resources to help you get started with creating your code contribution, see here: